Details of the Housing Scrutiny Panel and how to get involved.

 - review evidence and make recommendations for service improvements

 - tell other tenants what the panel is doing and encourage them to get involved

 You can find out how we work in our pdf Bristol Housing Scrutiny Panel terms of reference (139 KB)

 How you can join the Housing Scrutiny Panel

-If you care about tenants having a voice, can work as part of a team and want to challenge Housing Deliverys performance, wed love to hear from you.
+If you care about tenants having a voice and can work as part of a team we'd love to hear from you.